Water-Engine/horizon/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You can explain any made changes without referencing an LLM

 ## TODOs:
-- [ ] All past and any new relevant unit tests have been written and are passing
 - [ ] Warnings are minimized or not present at all
 - [ ] Changes should be fully cross-platform and complaint with the preferred compiler
 - [ ] Version changelog and documentation updated